What’s the lowdown?

 There is also no evidence to show that missing breaks occasionally is less safe than missing them altogether.

 Check out the ‘Pill taking’ highlight on our Instagram stories for an overview of this and a fascinating interview with Professor John Guillebaud, who has been campaigning for more education on back-to-back pill taking for years.

 What do I do if I keep getting breakthrough bleeding?

 Some irregular bleeding and spotting are totally normal during the first few months of continuous pill taking.
 This does tend to lessen over time, though, and most women find that it becomes less of an issue when it does occur.

 If you’ve had spotting or bleeding for more than a few days, and it hasn’t settled after 21 consecutive days of beginning the pill (or three weeks after an earlier break), stop taking the pill for four days before beginning again.
-After the four days have passed, start again from the pill that matches the current day, throwing away the ones from the days you missed.
+After the four days have passed, start a new pack from the pill that matches the current day, throwing away the ones from the days you missed.